huuthang120208/huuthang1231/README.md

                 if (plr.Character.HumanoidRootPart.Position-v.HumanoidRootPart.Position).Magnitude < 50 then
                     DetectFastAttack()
                 end
-                equiptool(NameWeapon(OrionLib.Flags["Select Weapon"].Value))
+                equiptool(NameWeapon(RayfieldLibrary.Flags["Select Weapon"].Value))
-            until not v or not v.Parent or v.Humanoid.Health == 0   or not OrionLib.Flags["Elite Hunter"].Value or (OrionLib.Flags["Raid Castle"].Value and DetectMobRaidCastle()) or RaidStart
+            until not v or not v.Parent or v.Humanoid.Health == 0   or not RayfieldLibrary.Flags["Elite Hunter"].Value or (RayfieldLibrary.Flags["Raid Castle"].Value and DetectMobRaidCastle()) or RaidStart
         end
     else
-        if OrionLib.Flags["Hop Cup"].Value and not plr.Backpack:FindFirstChild("God's Chalice") and not plr.Character:FindFirstChild("God's Chalice") then
+        if RayfieldLibrary.Flags["Hop Cup"].Value and not plr.Backpack:FindFirstChild("God's Chalice") and not plr.Character:FindFirstChild("God's Chalice") then
             HopServer()
         end
     end